 At night, head inland three blocks to Lighthouse Rd, and check out Carbone's, a dive bar filled with signs from the old days of Monterey when the streets were filled with sailors and street girls.
 Bikers like to stop at this bar, as do military guys from the Naval Postgraduate School nearby.
 It's a strange mix of people, a real dive bar.
 There's a fire pit in the back.
 Live bands play on the stage inside on Friday nights and there's usually someone on the dance floor.
 Try to come when the band Freesound are playing- they are out of this world- an older guy commented to me, "I haven't heard a guitar solo like that since when Jimi Hendrix was alive," and I agree!

 At Cannery Row, you can visit Monterey Bay Aquarium- if you're wondering whether it's worth the money, it is!
-Monterey Aquarium is more than just an aquarium- it's another world beneath the sea, with the most amazing exhibits.
+Monterey Aquarium is more than just an aquarium- it's another world beneath the sea, with the most amazing exhibits, though it's ridiculously expensive and crowded.
 The jellyfish exhibit will put you in awe of nature's beauty and sense of humor.
 From the aquarium you can walk to Lovers Point Park- this is such an intensely beautiful walk, and you can see seals in a little cove on your way.
 You can walk the bike path southeast to Fisherman's Wharf, a touristy, fun spot with water every shade of green and blue.
 Beside Fisherman's Wharf is Del Monte Beach, which can be bright and sunny or wild and wintery- there's no way to predict which one.
 For a colorful playground you'll never forget, check out famous Dennis the Menace Park.

 There are plenty of signs to Monterey and then to Cannery Row.
 But here are directions all the way from the 101 northbound.
 Exit at Monterey Peninsula.
 Turn right on Sanborn.
 Follow it for 2 miles and then turn left on Main.
 Follow Hwy 68 for about 15 miles and exit at Monterey.
 Turn right on Fremont, right on Abrego, right on Washington, left on Lighthouse, right on Drake, turn left on Foam Street and park.